x

 Following Britain’s exit from the EU, the reciprocal enforcement of court orders across the EU jurisdictions ceased after the transition period ended.
 Claims that were brought before the end of the transition period are unaffected.
 New claims are either dealt with under the laws of the country in which the claim is made and will be subject to the time limits and levels of compensation that apply, or if the country is signed up to a Convention that the UK is also party to, or bilateral agreements exist.

-Before you make a claim against another driver in the EU, there are considerations you must clarify with your legal expert.
+Before you make a claim against another driver in the EU, there are a considerations you must clarify with your legal expert.
 These include:

 Our international lawyers have many years of experience in dealing with personal injury and accident abroad claims, and have extensive knowledge regarding pre and post-Brexit claims.
 We can analyse your claim and build your case, implementing mediation remedies to avoid litigation in court wherever possible.
 To arrange a meeting with a member of our team today, you can give us a call or fill out our online form.